 How to help stop yourself blushing

-- breathe deeply and try to relax – read about breathing exercises you can do to help reduce stress and anxiety
+try to relax and do breathing exercises to help reduce stress and anxiety

 Common causes of blushing

 Lots of different things can cause blushing.
 It's often caused by feeling embarrassed, hot or anxious.